-Triceps tendinopathy or triceps tendonitis is inflammation or degeneration of the triceps tendon where it inserts into the back of the elbow.
-Symptoms include pain and tenderness at the back of the elbow which is usually caused by overuse.
+Triceps tendonitis (tendinopathy) is an overuse injury, resulting in inflammation (or degeneration) of the triceps tendon where it inserts into the back of the elbow.

-The triceps muscle or triceps brachii to use its full name originates at the shoulder (humerus bone and scapula bone) and inserts into the back of the elbow, specifically at the Olecranon process.
+The triceps muscle or triceps brachii to use its full name originates at the back of the shoulder and inserts into the back of the elbow, specifically at the Olecranon process.
 The Olecranon process is the prominent bony protrusion on the Ulna bone.

-Injury to the triceps tendon can occur from a sudden impact or fall causing a strain (tear) of the tendon, or pain can develop gradually over time through repetitive strain.
-A common cause when performing overhead triceps extension strengthening exercises in the gym is to use a weight that is too heavy or allow the elbow to go past 90 degrees of bend.
+Injury to the triceps tendon can occur from a sudden impact or fall causing a strain (tear) of the tendon.
+Or pain can develop gradually over time through repetitive strain.
+For example, when performing overhead triceps extension strengthening exercises in the gym with a weight that is too heavy.
+Or allowing your elbow to go past 90 degrees of bend.
 This increase the forces through the muscle (because of the lever system created at the elbow joint).

 Sometimes a tendon strain can occur which is not noticed at the time of injury.
 It is only afterward or the following day that pain and stiffness are noticed.
 Failure to treat a tendon strain properly could lead to a long term chronic injury which is more difficult to treat.

 What can the athlete do?

 - Rest and apply ice or cold therapy to the injury in the first two days to reduce pain and inflammation.